huin/travdata/README.md

 This package is primarily intended for the provided CLI tools, but API access is also possible.

+# Requirements

+Python 3 must be installed (<https://python.org/>).
+On Windows, make sure that you specify to install the "py launcher" during the installation process.

-For any usage of the CLI or API that involves extracting CSV data from PDFs, the Java Runtime Environment (JRE) must be installed on the system.
+Java Runtime Environment (JRE) must be installed.
+This is required by the code that extracts tables from PDFs.

-## CLI `travdata_cli extractcsvtables`
+## CLI `travdata_cli.pyz extractcsvtables`

 This tool extracts CSV files from tables in the given PDF, based on the given configuration files that specifies the specifics of how those